 - You may use the foldr and unfold functions from the first lecture as helper functions. - You may not use any other built-in or library functions.
-(In particular, you must not use the List library.) - You may not use explicit recursion (i.e., do not write let rec) - You may not use loops, exceptions, or mutable state.
+In particular, you must not use the List library and must not use the @ operator, which appends lists together. - You may not use explicit recursion (i.e., do not write let rec) - You may not use loops, exceptions, or mutable state.